SAP-archive/cloud-cf-furnitureshop-documentation/Exercise2_Order_New_Items/README.md

 1. Download the Tomcat server bundle  [backend_odata_tomcat.zip](apache-tomcat-9.0.11_OPP363.zip).
 This bundle has the backend-odata service already deployed.
 2. Extract the `backend_odata_tomcat.zip` archive.
-3. Launch a command prompt window in the `bin` folder of the extracted archive.
+3. Navigate to the `bin` folder
-4. Enter the command startup and press enter. (this will start the tomcat server).
+4. Double Click on  startup.bat file. (this will launch a command prompt and start the tomcat server).
 5. Launch the URL [http://localhost:8080/backend-odata/Product.svc](http://localhost:8080/backend-odata/Product.svc).

 ![backend odata](images/Exercise2_1_backend_odata.JPG)